Computability and Language Theory

 Compare offerings and share your lists with others.

 This program will explore what computers can do, how we get them to do it, and what they can't do.
-It is designed for advanced computer science students and students with an interest in both mathematics and computer science.
-The program covers a selection of topics in formal computer languages, computability theory, functional programming, algorithms, artificial intelligence, machine learning, or programming language design and implementation.
+It is designed for advanced computer science students and math students with an interest computer science.
+The program covers a selection of topics which could include formal computer languages, computability theory, functional programming, algorithms, database systems, numerical analysis, cloud computing, or programming language design and implementation.

 These topics are offered in four distinct threads.
 A thread on computing theory covers topics in formal languages and computability.
-The Artificial Intelligence and Machine Learning thread covers techniques for building intelligent programs.
-The algorithms thread covers the design and analysis of algorithms for solving a variety of problems.
 The programming language thread explores topics in how algorithms are implemented as computer programs, for example, language implementation issues or programming languages paradigms: imperative, object oriented, functional, or logic programming.
+A thread in numerical analysis will cover topics such as: solving non-linear equations, polynomial interpolation, numerical differentiation, numerical integration, and spline interpolation.
+A thread in databases will cover topics such as: introduction to relational databases, data retrieval from tables, summary queries, database design and implementation, views, scripts, and if time: database security.
+We will explore these themes throughout the program by way of lectures, programming labs, workshops, and seminars.

 This offering will prepare you for careers and advanced study in: